 Create a Comfortable Work Environment

 Creating a comfortable work environment is essential for productive night shift workers.
+This is one of the best ways to increase motivation in the workplace because people love coming in when their needs are met.
 Make sure that the space is ergonomically designed with comfortable furniture and adequate break rooms.
 Consider adding some plants to the office as they can help improve air quality and create a calmer atmosphere.
 Additionally, you should also make sure that your workspace is clean and organized to reduce distractions.

 Provide Healthy Snacks